Accounts Payable Recovery Audit

 The Ripple Effect of Duplicate Payments: A Cash Flow, Budget, and Trust Buster

-Duplicate payments in accounts payable act like a pebble dropped in a pond, sending ripples outward that impact various aspects of your organization’s financial health.
-Here’s how:
+Top of Page Duplicate payments in accounts payable act like a pebble dropped in a pond, sending ripples outward that impact various aspects of your organization’s financial health.
+Here’s how: Cash Flow Crunch:

 • Immediate Drain: Every duplicate payment is a direct hit to your available cash, tightening your working capital.
 Imagine several such pebbles, and you’ve got a significant cash flow strain.